meltano/meltano/docs/docs/reference/settings.md

 Where Meltano can find the Hub that lists all [discoverable plugins](/concepts/plugins#discoverable-plugins).

-This manifest is primarily used by [`meltano discover`](/reference/command-line-interface#discover) and [`meltano add`](/reference/command-line-interface#add).
-It is also used in cases where the full plugin definition is needed but no lock artifact or cached `discovery.yml` is found.
+The Hub is primarily used by [`meltano add`](/reference/command-line-interface#add) and [`meltano lock`](/reference/command-line-interface#lock).
+It is also used in cases where the full plugin definition is needed but no lock artifact is found.

 #### How to use